OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-screens.md

 ## Use OutSystems widgets and UI patterns instead of high-code

-OutSystems offers a comprehensive set of widgets and UI patterns to build your app’s UI.
+OutSystems offers a comprehensive set of widgets and UI patterns to build your app's UI.

 ### Recommendations